Elizabeth Daly

 Elizabeth T. Daly (October 15, 1878 – September 2, 1967) was an American writer of mystery novels whose main character, Henry Gamadge, was a bookish author, bibliophile, and amateur detective.
-A writer of light verse and prose for Life, Puck, and Scribner's magazines in her earlier years, Daly published her first Gamadge novel, Unexpected Night, at age 60.
+A writer of light verse and prose for Life, Puck, and Scribner's magazines in her earlier years, Daly published her first Gamadge novel, Unexpected Night, at age 62.
 Between 1940 and 1951, she published 16 novels featuring Gamadge.

 Her career included two years as a reader at Bryn Mawr College, 1904–06.
 At other times, she tutored in French and English, and she was a producer of amateur theater.

 Personal life

-Born Elizabeth T. Daly in 1878 in New York City, she was the daughter of Joseph F. Daly, a New York Supreme Court justice, and Emma Barker Daly.
-She graduated from Bryn Mawr College with a B.A. in 1901 and from Columbia University with an M.A. in 1902.
-Daly was an honorary member of the Mystery Writers of America.
+Born Elizabeth Teresa Daly in 1878 in New York City, she was the daughter of Joseph F. Daly, a New York Supreme Court justice, and Emma Barker Daly.
+Her uncle was the famous playwright and producer Augustin Daly.
+Daly had two brothers, Edward and Wilfred.
+When she was eight, her mother died and her father remarried four years later.
+Daly graduated from Bryn Mawr College with an A.B. in 1901, and from Columbia University with an M.A. in 1902.
+She was an honorary member of the Mystery Writers of America.
 She died in Roslyn, New York, in 1967 at age 88.